rashmi672/Unet-semantic-segmentation/Readme.md

 The original dataset can be found on the official [Penn-Fudan Database](https://www.kaggle.com/datasets/sovitrath/penn-fudan-pedestrian-dataset-for-segmentation) for Pedestrian Detection and Segmentation website.

 But we do not need the bounding box information for this project.
 So, I prepared a different version of the Penn-Fudan dataset only for semantic segmentation with proper training/validation split.

+2. BSDS500: The [BSDS](https://www.kaggle.com/datasets/balraj98/berkeley-segmentation-dataset-500-bsds500) dataset consists of 500 natural images, ground-truth human annotations and benchmarking code.
+The data is explicitly separated into disjoint train, validation and test subsets.
+The dataset is an extension of the BSDS300, where the original 300 images are used for training / validation and 200 fresh images, together with human annotations, are added for testing.
+Each image was segmented by five different subjects on average.

-**The Penn-Fudan Pedestrian Segmentation Masks**
+### The Penn-Fudan Pedestrian Segmentation Masks ###
 The segmentation masks in the Penn-Fudan Pedestrian dataset are grayscale images.
 In each mask, the background has a pixel value of 0.
 While each person is indicated by an incrementing pixel value.
 This means if there are two persons, the instance of the first person has a pixel value of 1 and the second person has a pixel value of 2.

 But while writing the dataset preparation code, we will replace all pixels other than 0 with 255.
 This will make the mask of each person entirely white and the rest of the code will also become simpler.

 ![Figure 2.
 Penn-Fudan Pedestrian images and masks.](Images/penn-fundan-pedestiran-samples-to-train-unet-from-scratch.png)

-**Training UNet from Scratch Project Directory Structure** ├── input
+### Training UNet from Scratch Project Directory Structure ###
+├── input
 │   └── PennFudanPed
 │       ├── train_images